garaio/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Invoice.Created

 This message goes from the invoice provider to GARAIO REM.
-Set  the recipient property in the headers, eg "derham".
+Set  the recipient property in the headers, eg "grem_derham".
 Depending on the GARAIO REM configuration (AVK strict mode or relaxed mode), invoiceItems are mandatory or not.

 Field | Type | Content / Remarks
 ---|---|---